What is Free Church Media?

 As Christians who long to reach the lost and welcome brothers and sisters in Christ, we need to be concerned about what people see.
 Our imagery and branding communicates so much about who we are as Jesus followers.

-Here’s a roundup of the best of the best.
+Here’s a roundup of the best of the best church media websites and free resources for churches looking for quality graphics.

 That’s right.
 Even though Tithe.ly is best known for offering an amazing giving app, plus a whole suite of church tech, we also offer an extensive library of church media.
 And the best part is, it’s 100% FREE!

-We offer sermon series kits, social media images, motion graphics, and more.
+We offer sermon series kits, free church social media graphics, motion graphics, and more.
 It’s all of the highest quality, and there are thousands upon thousands of designs to choose from.
 It used to be that Tithe.ly Media was available exclusively to Tithe.ly Giving customers, but recently that has changed.
 It is now free to any church, anywhere.

 It’s just one small way we can partner with local churches for the sake of the kingdom.